WitnessAngel/witness-angel-cryptolib/docs/cryptoconf_examples.rst

 Below is a python data tree showing all the types of node possible in a cryptoconf.

-We see the 3 currently supported types of trustee: local_keyfactory, authenticator (with a keystore_uid), and jsonrpc_api (with a jsonrpc_url).
+We see the 3 currently supported types of trustee: `local_keyfactory`, `authenticator` (with a keystore_uid), and `jsonrpc_api` (with a jsonrpc_url).

-We also see how share secrets, symmetric ciphers, and asymmetric ciphers (RSA_OAEP and its attached key_cipher_trustee) can be combined to create a deeply nested structure.
+We also see how share secrets, symmetric ciphers, and asymmetric ciphers (RSA_OAEP and its attached trustee) can be combined to create a deeply nested structure.

 ::